mini-pw/2021L-WB-RashomonML/PraceDomowe/PracaDomowa2/Kaminski_Adrian/README.md

 ### Results

-To sum up, MMDL model was the most accurate in most cases.
+To sum up, in most cases MMDL model was the most accurate.

-And in every prediction task, the results were the best when **Feature C** was selected.
-(136 raw feature)
+And in every prediction task, the results of MMDL model trained on **Feature C** (136 raw feature) were almost always better then results of any other prediction algorithm (used in this article).